catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

         The following assumes that you have already sourced an openRC file and that you have downloaded and installed terraform.

-        The template file that you will be running is:
+        The template file that you need to save is:

         .. literalinclude:: _scripts/terraform/terraform-variables.tf
             :language: shell